yia-yuese/EDANet/README.md

 pytorch

 ## 📖Usage
-You can download our EDANet-Metric from
+You can download our EDANet-Method from
 >BaiduYun Disk:
 >
 >Google Drive: